How to Fix an Error Unable to Correct Problems You Have Held Broken Packages

 E: Unable to correct problems, you have held broken packages.

-Are you getting the same message on your end?
+If you are getting the same message on your end?
 Then you’ve been redirected to the right page, where I’ll show you how to fix the this error.

 Before that, let me tell you some of the common reasons for the “E: Unable to correct problems, you have held broken packages”, then we will move to the solution part.